Tuesday’s analyst upgrades and downgrades

 Expressing concern that the fair market value of its stock "will be stuck for some time in the low 20s," Stifel analyst Robert McCarthy lowered General Electric Co.
 (GE-N) to "hold" from "buy."

-Mr. McCarthy is the fifth analyst to downgrade the stock, according to Bloomberg data, since it released disappointing third-quarter financial results on Friday, which its new Chief Executive Office John Flannery deemed "completely unacceptable."
+Mr. McCarthy is the fifth analyst to downgrade the stock, according to Bloomberg data, since it released disappointing third-quarter financial results on Friday, which its new chief executive officer John Flannery deemed "completely unacceptable."

 Mr. McCarthy did say he'd be inclined to upgrade the company if it lays out solid free cash flow (FCF) and growth restoration plan during its Nov.
 13 analyst day.
 However, he expects a cut in its annual dividend to 45 cents from 96 cents at that time.